7 Reasons Why You Shouldn’t Use a Code Converter to Modernize Your Legacy Software

-Indeed, if your company is considering trying to salvage your legacy software by using a code converter to create a shiny new application, expect the process to end on a sour note.
-Attempting to modernize aged and no longer supported legacy software like Microsoft Access, FoxPro, Lotus, Delphi, or even something more recent like PowerBuilder, is an unfortunate way of spending money on something that was built to model a business that doesn’t exist anymore.
+Indeed, if your company is considering trying to salvage your legacy code by using a code converter to create a shiny new application, expect the process to end on a sour note.
+Attempting to modernize aged and no longer supported legacy systems like Microsoft Access, FoxPro, Lotus, Delphi, or even something more recent like PowerBuilder, is an unfortunate way of spending money on something that was built to model a business that doesn’t exist anymore.
 Really, is your business the same as it was 20 years ago?
 Or even five years ago?
 Are your users’ expectations about software the same?
-When you’re engaged in the process of rethinking an application, you have a once-in-a-decade opportunity to rethink your business’ needs as they relate to operational efficiencies, usability and performance—not only for today but into the next decade.
+When you’re engaged in the process of updating legacy code in an application, you have a once-in-a-decade opportunity to rethink your business’ needs as they relate to operational efficiencies, usability and performance—not only for today but into the next decade.

 A code converter just won’t do that for you.
 Here’s why:

 1. By the time code is converted it’s already out of date.

 Code converters typically trail new software by a generation or two.
 So the new code that’s generated will already be outdated by the time it’s created; perhaps as much as two to four years behind the times.
 It’s like paying the full new-car price for a car that’s two to four years old.
 Your investment is already devalued by 30%-50% before you even turn your software on.
 In addition, the converted code is probably not using the latest front-end development framework.
 That’s why converting 20-year-old software with its user issues and buggy remnants can be a bad idea when compared to transitioning to something that’s new and built to remain fresh for years to come.

 2. Beware of hidden costs when using a code converter.